GregPetropoulos/Launch-Countdown/README.md

 ## Countdown

 ## Intro
-Build a dynamic counter that will countdown from an entered input in minutes and without the any 3rd party library for time or styling.
-Display a estimated deployment date and time in 3 different timezones.
+Build a dynamic counter that will countdown from an entered input in minutes and without any 3rd party library for time or styling.
+Display an estimated deployment date and time in 3 different timezones.

-##### This app is not intended to be mobile responsive

 The countdown timer should have controls that add time, speed up / slow down the countdown, pause, and resume.
 Sometimes the counter will be started more than 1 day in advance, so it should also display the local time for each office when the countdown will reach 00:00.

+##### This app is not intended to be mobile responsive

 ## USER Story
 A Tech company wants to put countdown timers on TVs in their offices to celebrate estimated milestone deployments when they go out and help make sure everyone in the office knows when the deployment is released.
 A member from each office (London, New York and Denver) will synchronize and start the timer at the same time.
 They also want to be able to speed up the timer and pause it if needed.